-There was a palpable sense of Russia’s remnant shadow hanging over the palatial bank building, most notably in the confessions revealed in the spiritual imprint of sickle-shaped stains protruding out of the edges of the current symbols of power that hung on the buildings’ interior walls.
-The chairman was no celebrity in the field of central banking, but youth was a clear advantage in terms of the current challenges he was facing, unlike his predecessor who, I imagined, had the energies like the violence underlying a hulking glacier sliding on its own melt.
-I was curious about the sweet attitude of the chairman’s young assistant, as I thought her attitude favored the delicate machinery of central banking, and perhaps, with her modest manner and sharp eyes that beamed over a cluttered desk, she knew where the precarities lay, for souls like ours, when formerly state assets are sold.
+There was a palpable sense of the USSR’s remnant shadow hanging over the palatial Central Bank building.
+Sickle-shaped stains protruded out of the edges of the then-current symbols of power that hung on the buildings’ interior walls, reminders of the top-heavy symbolic apparatus required to enforce the faith.
+The Chairman was no celebrity in the field of central banking, but youth was a clear advantage in terms of the current challenges he faced, unlike his fist-shaking Soviet predecessor who, sitting next to a telephone that could not make outgoing calls, had the energies like the hydraulics underlying a glacier sliding on its own melt.
+I was curious about the sweet attitude of the Chairman’s young assistant, as I thought her attitude favored the delicate machinery of central banking, and perhaps, with her modest manner and sharp eyes that beamed over a cluttered desk, she knew where the precarities lay, for souls like ours, when formerly state assets are sold.

 Putting together the pieces of a grand narrative, I speculated that behind this plot of coming armies was a barrage of angular tactical directives and, for these recruits, to coin this niche meant the promise of a pilgrimaged grubstake piece of priestly liberty that would someday yield all the outward and visible signs of success like the fashion-infused stylishness of his seamless automaticity, breezy confidence and world-making language.

-I thought how feeble was my call to action in the office of the central bank (a total absence of novelty!) compared to this evangelist of the foundational principles of true, true freedom: consumer choice.
+I thought how feeble was my call to action in the office of the Central Bank (a total absence of novelty!) compared to this evangelist of the foundational principles of true, true freedom: consumer choice.
 His movements suggested concrete action, and the harvesting of opportunity contained something close to magic.
 The cold-skinned faces of the bar staff, heads cocked in a innocent communist palsy, drifted just outside the outer ring of commerce man’s gravitational force.
 The transition from economic heterodoxy to embiggening freedom had left them self-helpless and silent, out of rhythm with the startling communion.

-I pieced the bothersome puzzle together: decapitated stone heads were rolling off formerly-distinguished star gazers, and with the guardianship of souls thus released, demand for products (and identities) was surging.
+I pieced together the bothersome puzzle: decapitated stone heads were rolling off formerly-distinguished star gazers, and with the guardianship of souls thus released, demand for products (and identities) was surging.
 He unloaded in visually-rich hand movements the vital need to show Latvians a delineated world of free market thinking, the end of heavy times — and you, the chosen ones, will carry streetward with this calling, with this parturition, to replace the Latvian SSR’s squalor.
 His aim was the spine of society.
 The pilgrims’ eyes reflected the rawness of the newly-found insertion of permanent want.
 Uncoiling his legs, the man stood and placed his hand on the table with exaggerated slowness, followed by a spasmic table slam and a throaty suggestion that any future hand-banging high moment would indicate a tribal passage of membership and destiny — and a personal sytlist.
 It presumably would also contain wads of cash for a purpose admirably achieved.
-He was molding assassins with envy.
+He was molding assassins, with envy.
 The surprising aim of this topic of conversation was marketing — and the jewel being offered was U.S. cigarettes.